(PhD02) Scaling Stencil Computation on OpenPOWER Near-Memory Computing Architecture

 TimeMonday, June 17th1pm - 6pm

-We developed an NMC framework using ensemble learning that combines hardware parameters and application-specific characteristics and provides performance estimation of new applications and different system designs.
+We have developed an NMC performance prediction framework using ensemble learning that combines hardware parameters and application-specific characteristics to provide performance estimates for previously unseen applications.
 This framework can provide rapid exploration compared to a state-of-the-art NMC simulator.
-Our current focus is on intranode scaling for weather forecasting application on POWER9 and HBM with near-memory accelerators via high bandwidth OpenCAPI interface.
+Our current focus is on intranode scaling for weather forecasting application on POWER9 and near-memory accelerators via high bandwidth OpenCAPI interface.